Enigma-Watch/BlackPerl-Onyx-Shield/README.md

 ### **What It Does:**

-CyberBlue transforms Blue Team cybersecurity tool deployment into a **like one-command solution**.
+BlackPerl_Onyx_Shield transforms Blue Team cybersecurity tool deployment into a **like one-command solution**.
 Built with Docker Compose and featuring a beautiful web portal, it provides enterprise-grade security tool access in minutes, not days - perfect for learning and practicing security operations.

-### 🌟 Why CyberBlue for Learning?
+### 🌟 Why BlackPerl_Onyx_Shield for Learning?

 - **🚀 Instant Lab Deployment**: Complete SOC training environment in about 30 minutes
 - **🎓 Education Focused**: Pre-configured with sample data for hands-on learning